hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

-this is the conclusion we come to on such matters today: for something like at least 98% of our practical, day-to-day modeling needs it seems that modeling "requiredness" in such a way was superfluous overkill. (in other words, when we first discovered "arity", we may have become guilty of everything looking like a nail.)
+this is the conclusion we come to on such matters today: for something like at least 98% of our practical, day-to-day modeling needs it seems that modeling "requiredness" in such a way was superfluous overkill. (in other words, when we first discovered the hammer of "arity", we may have become guilty of everything looking like a nail.)

 parsimony holds that since it is usually (always, even) simple enough just to say that an association is either "required" or it isn't, that we should